-Notice is hereby given that The City of Jamestown's CDBG and HOME FY 2022 Annual Action Plan has been prepared and will be submitted to the U.S. Department of Housing and Urban Development (HUD) pending a mandatory 30-day public review period.
-The purpose of this public input period is to assist the Department of Development in gaining a better understanding of the housing, neighborhood, and economic development needs that should still be addressed through the City's Com-Development munity Block Grant (CDBG) and HOME Program allocations for 2022.
+Notice is hereby given that The City of Jamestown's CDBG and HOME FY 2023 Annual Action Plan is in preparation to be submitted to the U.S. Department of Housing and Urban Development (HUD) pending a mandatory 30-day public review period.
+The purpose of this public input period is to assist the Department of Development in gaining a better understanding of the housing, neighborhood, and economic development needs that should still be addressed through the City's Community Development Block Grant (CDBG) and HOME Program allocations for 2023.